-I published numerous monographs and articles on the subject of border studies, memory studies, oral history and history of 19th century.
+I published numerous monographs and articles on the subject of border studies, memory studies, oral history and the history of 19th century.
 I have also done a pioneering work in the social and cultural history of the First and Second World Wars, in the history of women, and on anti-Semitism and the Holocaust in Slovenia.
 The second axis of my work concerns so-called border studies, namely the epistemological questions arising from writing history in a multi-ethnic environment.
-In this regard I have focused especially on historical actors which academically relevant historical studies have usually overlooked, particularly women.
-In my research I have paid special attention to daily migrations of women along the Slovene-Italian border.
+In this regard, I have focused especially on historical actors which academically relevant historical studies have usually overlooked, particularly women.
+In my research, I have paid special attention to the daily migrations of women along the Slovene-Italian border.

-My chief endeavour has been to bring Slovene historiography into contact with the latest European historiographical developments, especially those from the Romanic world.
+My chief endeavor has been to bring Slovene historiography into contact with the latest European historiographical developments, especially those from the Romanic world.
 I was among the first to methodically introduce the findings and methodological approaches of the French historical anthropology and Italian microhistory into Slovene historiography and academia.
 On my initiative a number of internationally acclaimed researchers, for example, Luisa Passerini, Hervé le Bras, Maurizio Gribaudi, Sabina Loriga, Luisa Accati, Giacomo Todeschini, Giovanni Levi, Claudio Povolo and others, gave lectures in Slovenia.